takigama/glinet_ar150_gps_daughterboard/openwrt-firmware/README.md

 ## PTP

-This version has full ptp support, but as yet does not actually start the ptp daemon.
-If you wish to test that functionality, justs login to the router and run "ptp4l -i eth0 -q -m -A -S" (note that'll tie itself to the console, so you'd have to setup ptp after this step if its whats you need.
+This version has full ptp support, and starts the ptp daemon on startup with the following parameters:

+1. Software clock
+2. Binds to eth0 and eth1
+3. E2E delay
+4. Pri1 and 2 at 128
+5. Domain ID 0

 ## NTPD instead of Chrony.